 The course is offered on a part-time basis only.
-The PgCert contains five compulsory modules.
+The PgCert contains six compulsory modules shown next.

 - MAA03: Airworthiness of Military Aircraft.

 - MAA04: Aviation Safety Management.

 - MAA18: Safety Assessment of Aircraft Systems.

 - MAA21: Fixed-Wing Aeromechanics.

 - MAA22: Propulsion Systems.

+- MAA15: Military Aircraft Systems

-These provide an overarching introduction to the subject of military aerospace and airworthiness and impart the essential knowledge required by all students on the course.
+The compulsory modules provide an overarching introduction to the subject of military aerospace and airworthiness and impart the essential knowledge required by all students on the course.
 The first three modules cover the underpinning aspects of airworthiness and aviation safety.
 The latter two modules encompass the core elements of aerospace technology: aerodynamics; propulsion; flight mechanics; structures.

-Students then choose one further module to complete the PgCert or a further seven to complete the
+Students then choose one further module to complete the PgCert.